 Jo Daniels is a co-opted Governor, appointed in 2014.
 He serves on the Pay and Appraisal Committe and is Statutory Link Governor for Inclusion.
-He has three children at the school; George in class 3 and Aggie in class 2.
-His youngest daughter, Mabel, has just started in Nursery.
+He has three children at the school; George, Aggie and Mabel.
 Jo is Head of English at Sir John Thursby Community College near Burnley and has been a teacher for 17 years.
 Jo, Mel and their children have lived in Heptonstall since August 2013.
 In addition to time with his family, Jo is particularly fond of running in the local woods and on the fells.

 Jo was appointed Chair on 3rd December 2015.

 Tim Machin is a parent governor, elected in 2016.
 He has two children in the school, Elsie and Ira.
 Tim is an artist and curator and runs the art gallery at Sheffield Hallam University.
 He's lived in the Calder Valley for more than a decade and (when he has a minute) enjoys walking and pottering in the garden.Tim was appointed Vice Chair on 1st September 2018.

 Jennie is a parent governor, elected in July 2017 and serves as the Health & Safety Governor.
 Jennie has 3 children at the school and works in Financial Services.